Chapter 29

 views.
 Earlier, we defined an array of three GridItem

-instances, each of which uses the size type .flexible()
+instances, each of which uses the .flexible()

 private var sixColumnGrid: [GridItem] = Array(repeating: .init(.flexible()), count: 6)